eigerco/solana-spec/implementation-details.md

 ### Receiving data

-Packet receiver thread binds to a socket on address 0.0.0.0 and specified port in case of running in `gossip` mode or on at random port in 8000-10000 range in case of `spy` mode.
-Packets are collected into a packet batch that is sent via `crossbeam-channel` for further processing.
+Packet receiver thread binds to a socket on address 0.0.0.0 and specified port in case of running in `gossip` mode or at random port in 8000-10000 range in case of `spy` mode.
+Packets are collected into a packet batch that is further processed.

 ### Consuming packets